llsaboya/brevenotas-hugo/content/en/blog/portfolio-lideranca/index.en.md

 ---
 title: Leadership and Delegation
 description: This scenario tests the ability of leaders to find colleagues with potential for promotion and the ability to delegation responsibilities in the team.
 date: 2022-12-15T23:50:15.174Z
-# image: images/post/portfolio/slide-titulo.png
 tags:
   - Scenario based eLearning
   - Instructional Design